bruceravel/BLA-XANES/doc/metis/data.rst

 Scaling the XES measurement
 ---------------------------

-The reported XES spectrum is scaled by the number of illuminate pixels in the mask.
+The reported XES spectrum is scaled by the number of illuminated pixels in the mask.
 The mask is multiplied by the XES image and this product is summed.
 That yields the photon count in those pixels falling under the mask at each energy.
 However, there is a significant discrepancy in the number of pixels actually illuminated at each energy.
 This has to do with the details of the geometry of the spectrometer and how each energy interacts with the analyzer crystal.

 To approximate this geometry effect, each raw photon count is scaled by the number of pixels involved in the measurement.
 The elastic mask